syncfusion-content/javascript-docs/js/Ribbon/Appearance-and-Styling.md

 ## CssClass

 When you want to display the **Ribbon** widget in a different style based on the appearance of your application, you can use this **cssClass** property to apply custom theme for the **Ribbon**.
 Specify a class name as the value for **cssClass** property.
-The specified class is added to the wrapper of the **Slider** widget.
+The specified class is added to the root element of the **Ribbon** widget.
 Now, you can easily override the styles of the **Ribbon** widget by accessing the styles from the root level (using the cssClass specified).

 The following steps explains you on how to configure the **Ribbon** with custom theme using the **cssClass** property.
 Here, a class name “custom” is specified for the **cssClass**.